 On the basis of admissions, only applicants who have completed master’s studies may be admitted for doctoral studies.

 Admissions to doctoral study programmes take place twice a year: at the end of the spring term (studies commence in the autumn term) and at the end of the autumn term (studies commence in the spring term).

-For information about the content of the entrance examination for individual disciplines of doctoral study programmes, see the Conditions for admission to doctoral study programmes at the Faculty of Economics and Administration.
+Detailed information can be found in Conditions for admission to doctoral study programmes at the Faculty of Economics and Administration.